How To End A Friendship Amicably

 Are you finding it difficult to end a friendship?

 Research has suggested that online therapy can be just as effective as traditional therapy when it comes to treating conditions like depression, anxiety, and adjustment disorder.
-This suggests that online therapy could be just as effective as in-person therapy for improving feelings of guilt and low confidence that may come with ending a friendship.
+This suggests that online therapy could be just as effective as in-person therapy for improving feelings of guilt and the sense of low confidence that may come with ending a friendship.

 Takeaway

 While healthy friendships are often an important part of life, sometimes friendships can become distant or unhealthy.
 If a platonic relationship is negatively impacting your mental health, it may be time to end the friendship.
-Remember to be honest and upfront with your feelings, and don’t be afraid to ask for help in navigating this transition.
+Remember to be honest and upfront with your perceptions and feelings, and don’t be afraid to ask for help in navigating this transition.
 An online therapist can be a valuable resource as you move through this process.

 Form healthier friendships with support